 What Is The Anabolic Diet?

-The Anabolic Diet has been around for sometime, but it is still a tried and true dietary approach used by both bodybuilders and regular guys alike.
+The Anabolic Diet has been around for sometime, but it is still a tried and true dietary approach used by both bodybuilders and regular people alike.

 Dr. Mauro Di Pasquale introduced this diet to the world in 1995, as a twist on the already popular cyclical ketogenic diet (CKD).

-This diet has worked wonders for 1000s of guys, helping them lose weight and build muscle.
+This diet has worked wonders for thousands, helping them lose weight and build muscle.

 However, the approach can be considered extreme, so make sure to read through the entire article to determine if it’s right for you.

 Basically, this diet has you eating very low carbohydrates for the majority of the week, while keeping both fat and protein high.
 This is done for 5-6 days of the week.

 For the other 1-2 days, you would eat high levels carbohydrates, moderate protein, and extremely low fat.